stla/jackR/README.md

 However, if you have to evaluate a Jack polynomial for several values, it could be better to resort to the `qspray` polynomial.

-## Skew Schur polynomials
+## Skew Jack polynomials

-As of version 6.0.0, the package is able to compute the skew Schur polynomials, with the function `SkewSchurPol`.
+As of version 6.0.0, the package is able to compute the skew Schur polynomials with the function `SkewSchurPol`, and the general skew Jack polynomial is available as of version 6.1.0 (function `SkewJackPol`).

 ## Symbolic Jack parameter